 If your RM SafetyNet establishment is part of a larger hierarchy such as Multi Academy Trust, Regional Broadband Consortia or Local Authority then the administrators at those establishments also have access to the school’s data, if you wish to know the details of this then please speak to those relevant organisations.

-Administrators can produce browsing reports for the last 5 days from the admin console, if further reports are required a support call would need to be logged with our service desk.
+Administrators can produce browsing reports for any five-day period within the last 12 months from the admin console, if further reports are required a support call would need to be logged with our service desk.